Ines023/top-profe/README.md

         "port": "<port for the server to listen>", "usingProxy": false,
         "sessionSecret": "<some secure random secret>",
-        "academicYear": "<the current academic year in 20XX-YY format>" },
+        "schoolCode": "<id of the school in XX format>", "academicYear": "<the current academic year in 20XX-YY format>" },
     "email": {